The Basics of Gardening for the Patriot in You

 City life may see you stuck in a concrete jungle with just a patch of natural grass on your property.
-Still, it doesn’t mean that you cannot grow vegetables and herbs in a small yet self-sustaining garden.
+Still, it doesn’t mean that you cannot grow a vegetable garden and herb garden in a small yet self-sustaining space.
 Urban horticulture is steadily gaining ground and popularity among city patriots.
 We aren't talking a large garden where you plant trees and rows upon rows of crops.
-By learning the gardening basics, you too can grow a variety of food and start a garden in high yields despite the limited garden space.
+By learning the best gardening tips, you too can grow a variety of most edible plants and start an edible garden in high yields despite the limited garden space.

 Basic Tips for Urban Gardening

-If you are set on starting a garden in the city, we assume that you have a patch of fertile soil ready to receive plant and herb seeds.
+If you are set on starting a garden in the city, we assume that you have a patch of fertile and wet soil ready to receive plant and herb seeds.
 This should not just be some aesthetic flower garden, but something that can contribute to sustainable living.
 Time to dust off your gardening tools in time for growing season!
-Here are some of the tips that will help you kick-start an urban horticulture project, even if you do not have any gardening skills:
+Here are some of the best garden tips that will help you kick-start an urban horticulture project, even if you do not have any gardening skills: